adrianamanna/epi_social_inequalities/README.md

 simulation.
 It has to be input as a list of one string.
 In the same file, you can modify any epidemiological parameter.

-2. Run the run_simulation_epi.py.
-This script runs the simulations of the epidemic model and stores the results in the '_res' folder.
+2. Run 'python run_simulation_epi.py' This script runs the simulations of the epidemic model and stores the results in the '_res' folder.

-3. Run the plt_epi.py.
-This script processes the output of the simulation and plots the infection curves and the attack rates.
+3. Run 'python plt_epi.py' This script processes the output of the simulation and plots the infection curves and the attack rates.
 The plot is then stored in the '_figures' folder.

 ________________________

 **IV.
 PACKAGES VERSIONS**

-joblib                    1.1.0              pyhd3eb1b0_0
 json5                     0.9.6              pyhd3eb1b0_0
 matplotlib                3.5.2            py39h06a4308_0
 matplotlib-base           3.5.2            py39hf590b9c_0